rosado-io/docs/deploy-on-your-cloud/configurations/authgear.yaml.md

   - https://trusted-third-party-server.com
   # Explicitly set the cookie domain.
 Default is eTLD+1.
   cookie_domain: https://accounts.myapp.com
-  # The expected host
-  # Default is empty list.
   # The expected origin
   # It is used to render an absolute URL in templates.
   public_origin: https://accounts.myapp.com
-  # The list of items to appear in Content-Security-Policy HTTP header.
-  # The default should work so you should never need to specify it.
-  csp_directives: []
   # Set the prefix of the cookies written by Authgear in case
   # you have cookie name conflicts you want to avoid.
   # The default prefix is an empty string.